Student Clubs & Organizations

 From college students and early-career engineers to project managers, corporate executives, researchers and academic leaders, ASME's members are as diverse as the engineering community itself.
 ASME serves this wide-ranging technical community through quality programs in continuing education, training and professional development, codes and standards, research, conferences and publications, government relations and other forms of outreach.

-Our mission is to disseminate knowledge of the theory and practice of all aspects of petroleum engineering and the furtherance of the professional development of our members.
-Some of the many ways we work to support and educate our members are through the promotion of practical application of engineering with trips to conferences, hosting technical presentations from industry professionals, soft skills seminars for employment seeking, and sponsorships of teams and students in competitions such as PetroBowl or Student Paper Contests.
+Our mission is to disseminate knowledge of the theory and practice of all aspects of petroleum engineering and the enhancement of the professional development of our members.
+Some of the many ways we support and educate our members include trips to conferences, technical presentations from industry professionals, soft skills seminars for employment seeking, and sponsorships of teams and students in competitions such as PetroBowl or Student Paper Contests.

 *Note: We are official "The University of Alaska Student Chapter of the Society of Petroleum Engineers" but on campus, we refer to ourselves as "UAF Society of Petroleum Engineers".